kwalczak80/Clonmel-Hiking-Club/README.md

 </ul>
 <li><a href="https://balsamiq.com">UI Design</a></li>
 <ul>
-<li>Balsamiq software was used to create a visual draft the Clonmel Hinikg Club webpage.
-Three separated wireframes were created for desktop, tablet and mobile screens.</li>
+<li>Balsamiq software was used to create a visual draft of the Clonmel Hinikg Club webpage.
+Three separated wireframes were created for desktop, tablet, and mobile screens.</li>
 </ul>
 <li><a href="https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB">Unicorn Revealer</a></li>
 <ul>
-<li>Extremly helpful tool that helped me to find out where overflows were located on my website.</li>
+<li>An extremely helpful tool that helped me to find out where overflows were located on my website.</li>
 </ul>
 </ol>
 <hr>